MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 > [!NOTE]
 > The following policy setting must be enabled - Allow Integrated Unblock screen to be displayed at the time of logon.

-- If you disable or do not configure this policy setting, the default message will be displayed to the user when the smart card is blocked, if the integrated unblock feature is enabled.
+- If you disable or don't configure this policy setting, the default message will be displayed to the user when the smart card is blocked, if the integrated unblock feature is enabled.
 <!-- IntegratedUnblockPromptString-Description-End -->

 <!-- IntegratedUnblockPromptString-Editable-Begin -->